USA

 Self-funded and level funded plans are excluded.

-Employer implications/action needed Employers with fully insured health plans in Illinois should take steps with their vendors as it pertains to enrollment of these individuals, and will need to determine their administrative strategy (i.e., requiring an attestation form or affidavit from an employee prior to enrolling a dependent parent or stepparent onto their plan).
+Employer implications/action needed Employers with fully insured health plans in Illinois should coordinate with their carriers on enrollment processes for dependent parents and stepparents, and determine an appropriate administrative approach (i.e., requiring an attestation form or affidavit from an employee prior to enrolling a dependent parent or stepparent onto the plan).

 Employer risk N/A